Objectives to met across all the grade levels:

 - 7th and 8th grade students may check out books from the young adult section.
 These sometimes contain mature themes.
 Younger students may check out these books with a note from a parent or guardian.
 Children are encouraged to return any book that makes them uncomfortable; they do not need to wait for their designated class time to make an exchange.

 - Sorry, kids, "I have a book to read at home" doesn't fly.
 Nobody should leave the library empty-handed.
 Bringing a book from a home collection is acceptable.
 There are sometimes a few minutes between book check-out and dismissal, and students are expected to read for pleasure during those golden moments.
+Books that are overdue for longer than a month or failure to demonstrate on-task library check-out and return may result in a lowered daily library grade.

 - Students in grades 2 and up will be checking out books.
 Younger students are expected to visit the Chicago Public Library with family.
 Building a relationship with a public children's librarian and checking out numerous books from the public library is an important part of emergent literacy (and all childhood literacy).
 It also builds skills for younger students to be responsible patrons in our school library.
 Public library card applications available in the school library by request.